log in to manage your profile and account

 DAYTON — Volunteers are expected to continue their efforts across the communities in Montgomery, Greene and Miami counties that were pounded by a record tornado outbreak on Memorial Day night.

-Many groups have organized aid efforts again this weekend, the third since 15 tornadoes, ranging in strength from EF0 to EF4, were confirmed in the region.
+Many groups have organized aid efforts again this weekend, the fourth since 15 tornadoes, ranging in strength from EF0 to EF4, were confirmed in the region.

 Dayton Mayor Nan Whaley emphasized the importance of volunteerism, and said the momentum needs to continue.
 “We know this is going to be a long-term recovery.
 We will need volunteers throughout the summer,” she said.